Skip to main content

 Why Astris Law

 Astris Law is one of a small number of Brisbane firms with a dedicated AML/CTF practice.
-You get direct principal access on every matter — critical when AUSTRAC deadlines are running and compliance failures carry serious penalties.
+You get direct principal access on every matter, which is critical when AUSTRAC deadlines are running and compliance failures carry serious penalties.

 What We Can Do